credough/tindahan-billing-system/README.md

 Welcome to my messy but functional code! (near 500 lines hahah).
 I made this before as a beginner.
 (Yes, it looks chaotic, but don’t worry, it does the job.
 At the end, your ice cream still gets served.)

 This is a simple program that records and prints a receipt.
-It’s one-time use only since I don't use file handling.
+It’s one-time use only since I didn't use file handling.

 ---